Reality

 The fact that book shop managers place philosophy in with this non-evidence-based material is bad enough, but the small proportion devoted to philosophy is an indication of the poor critical thinking interests and abilities of the general public.

-Many people in the modern world, in which science has shown us so much, still believe much that is entirely lacking in evidentiary support.
+Many people in the modern world, in which science has shown us so much about reality, still believe a lot that is entirely lacking in evidentiary support.

 Living in a world of delusions is more comforting than facing up to reality.